daveb-dev/eca/README.md

 $$A = U\Sigma V^T,$$
 where $U$ is a unitary $n\times n$ matrix, $V$ is the adjoint of a unitary $m\times m$ matrix, and $\Sigma$ is a $n\times m$ matrix in the form
 $$\Sigma = [D,\boldsymbol{0};\boldsymbol{0},\boldsymbol{0}].$$
 The $r\times r$ matrix $D$ is a diagonal matrix and its diagonal entries are $\sigma_1,\cdots,\sigma_r$ called singularnvalues.
-In particular, $\sigma_1\geq\sigma_2\geq\cdots\geq\sigma_r.$ With the help of the SVD, it is possible to calculate both in the spectral norm as well as in the Frobenius norm the best rank-k approximation to $A$.
+In particular, $\sigma_1\geq\sigma_2\geq\cdots\geq\sigma_r.$ With the help of the SVD, it is possible to calculate the best rank-k approximation of $A$ in the spectral norm as well as in the Frobenius norm.

 ### References:
 * C. Eckart and G. Young.
 The approximation of one matrix by another of lower rank.

 ## 13. Adaptive Cross Approximation (Supervisor: Michael)
 The adaptive cross approximation is a method for the approximation of asymptotically smooth functions.
-These are bivariate functions $f(x,y)$ whose derivatives off the diagonal $x=y$ exhibit a certain decay behavior.
+These are bivariate functions $f(x,y)$ whose derivatives apart from the diagonal $x=y$ exhibit a certain decay behavior.
 It can be shown that these functions can be partitioned in such a way that individual low-rank regions can be approximated.
-The actual algorithm is then based on a partially pivoted Gaussian algorithm with a corresponding adaptivee decay criterion.
+The actual algorithm is then based on a partially pivoted Gaussian algorithm with a corresponding adaptive decay criterion.

 ### References: